 Once the application period is closed we are unable to accept further applications for that round of awards.

 To apply for an award access our online system at grants.paul-mellon-centre.ac.uk where you can see further information about our award categories and will be able to register with us and start the application process.
 You do not have to complete your application in one go, but will be able to return to your form and submit your application when you are satisfied with it.
+An outline of each application form is available to download as a PDF document at the bottom of each rubric page.

 For all categories of awards apart from the Educational Programme Grant we will ask for the name and email address of one or two referees.
 Once you submit your application we will send an email to your referees asking them to log-in to the system and complete their references for your application.
 Our Advisory Council meets to decide on the awards in March and October.
 Applicants will be informed of the outcome of their application within three weeks of the Advisory Council meeting.
 You will receive a decision by the end of March or the end of October depending on the round in which you apply.